-A Joint Scrutiny Committee has also been formed, with the scrutiny function being administered by Neath Port Talbot County Borough Council.
+A Joint Scrutiny Committee has also been formed, with the scrutiny function being administered by Neath Port Talbot County Borough Council and the Internal Audit function being delivered by Pembrokeshire County Council.

 A portfolio of nine programmes and projects has been approved under the Swansea Bay City Deal - three of which are delivered regionally.
 Under the portfolio Carmarthenshire will deliver two local programmes within its constituent area, Pentre Awel (the Life Science and Well-being development) and Yr Egin (creative and digital cluster), both of which have been approved by both UK and Welsh Government.
 Further to the locally delivered programmes, Carmarthenshire is the delivery lead for two regional programmes, Skills and Talent Initiative and Digital Infrastructure.
 These will be delivered in collaboration with the three other constituent authorities under the Swansea Bay City Deal.
 The Digital Infrastructure programme has been approved by UK and Welsh Government with Skills and Talent programme currently proceeding through the City Deal governance structure for submission to governments.